 Ages 16 and older.
-Use watercolors to design clothing inspired by your everyday surroundings.
-An introduction to materials and techniques will be covered for those new to watercolor painting.
-Get your kit at Pleasant Valley Branch while supplies last.
+Make a work of art composed of a watercolor background overlaid with black silhouette.
+A review of materials and techniques will be covered for those new to watercolor painting.
+Get your free supply kit at the Pleasant Valley Branch while supplies last.

 Ages 12-18.
 Learn illustration fundamentals that will boost your skills to the next level.

-The 5 W’s of Cooking: Why the Cookie Crumbles
+The 5 W’s of Cooking: What’s on the Shelf?

 Zoom Book Discussions